Let me begin with a definition of Islam.

 But the fact remains: Islam does not mean peace.

 The word, Islam, is classified as a masdar in Arabic grammar.
 That is the equivalent of a gerund in English, i.e. a verbal noun.
 For instance, the verbal noun of “to sleep” is “sleeping”, as used in the sentence: “Sleeping is my favorite pastime.”
-Islam comes from a four letter verb: As-la-ma (the four letters being Alif Seen Laam Meem).
+Islam comes from the verb: As-la-ma.

 Aslama means to submit.
 The gerund of Aslama is Islam.
 Hence Islam means submitting.

-This works better than submission because submission has a quality of being discrete.
+This works better than submission because submission has a quality of being a bit discrete, as in point-in-time.
 But submitting is a perpetual state of mind and soul.
-A Muslim (one who does the action of aslama) is always submitting.
+A Muslim (one who does the act of aslama) is always submitting.

 Now let’s be honest here.
 To be in a state of perpetual submission is a rank attained by the prophets and the saints.
 That being said, perpetual submission is the gold standard.